karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 -  ``dotnet new mtr-api``

-This command will create a solution with all the default values.
-If you want to specify a concrete value just execute the ``dotnet new mtr-api -h`` command to list every available command line option.
+This command will create a solution using the default values.
+If you want to specify a concrete parameter execute the ``dotnet new mtr-api -h`` command to list every command line  parameter available.

 Or you can create a new solution using the worker service template running the command:

 - ``dotnet new mtr-rabbit-worker``

-This command will create a solution with all the default values.
-If you want to specify a concrete value just execute the ``dotnet new mtr-rabbit-worker -h`` command to list every available command line option.
+This command will create a solution using the default values.
+If you want to specify a concrete parameter execute the ``dotnet new mtr-rabbit-worker -h`` command to list every command line parameter available.

 Or you can create an Azure Function project using the azure function template running the command:

 - ``dotnet new mtr-az-func-timer``

-This command will create a solution with all the default values.
-If you want to specify a concrete value just execute the ``dotnet new mtr-az-func-timer -h`` command to list every available command line option.
+This command will create a project using the default values.
+If you want to specify a concrete parameter execute the ``dotnet new mtr-az-func-timer -h`` command to list every command line  parameter available.

 # 6. Use the MyTechRamblings.Templates within Visual Studio

 > Be sure to enable the following option in Visual Studio: ``Tools > Options > Preview Features > Show all .NET Core templates in the New Project dialog``.
 > And remember:
-> - **Using .NET CLI templates within Visual Studio is only available in Visual Studio version 16.8 or higher**.
-> - **Also if you're creating a solution template you need at least Visual Studio version 16.10 or higher.**
+> - **The MyTechRamblings.Templates package uses a couple of solution templates, so if you want to use it you need at least Visual Studio version 16.10 or higher.**

-Try to create a new project withing Visual Studio and the new templates should appear in the``Create new project`` dialog.
+Try to create a new project withing Visual Studio and the new templates should appear in the ``Create new project`` dialog.
 If the templates doesn't show up, just search for them in the search box.

 ![list-templates](/img/dotnet-vs-list-templates.png)

-If you select any of the templates a dialog will show up and it will contain every parameter that you have specified in the ``ide.host.json``
+If you select any of the templates a dialog will show up and it will contain every parameter that you have specified in the ``ide.host.json``.

 - WebAPI Visual Studio dialog: